inouiw/AssetTrackerServiceAndroid/README.md

  1. Copy the downloaded google-services.json to the /app folder.
  1. Open the project in Android Studio.
  1. Connect your android device with a usb cable.
+ 1. Developer mode must be enabled on your phone.
  1. Click Run or click Debug.
 The app will be compiled and be installed on your phone.
  1. The app will ask you to log-in with your google account.
 This is only required the first time the app starts.
 Even after a reboot you do not need to log-in again.
  1. A bus icon appears in the status bar to indicate that the service is running.
 Click it to stop the app.